gretel/dynamo-autoscale/README.md

 #### Graphs

 Graphing is disabled for now due to concerns in terms of robustness.
-You can create graphs using JSON data, please see info on signal `SIGUSR1`.
+You can create graphs using JSON data, please see info on signal `SIGUSR1` and `SIGUSR2`.

 ## Contributing